-Weather watching is a fascinating hobby, but it’s certainly not a cheap one.
-Most weather stations can easily run into the hundreds of dollars (the Davis Vantage Pro2 a great example) — which prices out a significant number of us.
-If budget is a concern for you, a cheap weather station is probably your best bet.
+Weather-watching is a fascinating hobby, but it’s certainly not cheap.
+Most weather stations can easily run into the hundreds of dollars (the Davis Vantage Pro2 is a great example) — which prices out a significant number of us.
+A cheap weather station is probably your best bet if budget concerns you.

 Cheap doesn’t necessarily need to mean lower quality.
-While the best weather stations are pricey, there are several models below $200 that we’re happy to give our recommendation on.
-Our favorite is the Ambient Weather WS-2902C, but three other cheap weather stations are nearly as good.
+While the best home weather stations are pricey, there are several models below $200 that we’re happy to give our recommendation on.
+Our favorite is the Ambient Weather WS-2902, but three other cheap weather stations are nearly as good.

 What cheap weather station should I buy?

-We’ve noticed a lot of new budget weather station brands on Amazon as of late.
-However, we recommend you stick with some of the more popular and well-known brands.
+We’ve noticed a lot of new cheap weather station brands on Amazon as of late.
+However, we recommend you stick with popular and well-known brands.
 Among cheap weather stations, Ambient Weather is the brand that we recommend most.
 Even though the company’s stations are among some of the cheapest on Amazon, they’re feature-packed and surprisingly accurate for the price.

-We’ve yet to test any of these brands, so we can not speak from personal experience.
-However, from reading the reviews, many of these brands suffer from some issue, whether it be poor support, troublesome installs, or in some cases, poor construction and reliability.
+We’ve yet to test most of these brands, so we can not speak from personal experience.
+However, from reading the reviews, many of these brands suffer from some issues, whether it be poor support, troublesome installs, or in some cases, poor construction and reliability.

 Ambient Weather's entry-level console has a surprising amount of functionality and accuracy for a weather station at its price point.

-The Ambient Weather WS-2902C’s price might stretch the definition of “cheap” a bit, but when compared to most other stations, it’s an absolute bargain for what you get, and reviews of the station (including our own) are generally very positive.
+The Ambient Weather WS-2902’s price might stretch the definition of “cheap” a bit, but compared to most other stations, it’s an absolute bargain for what you get, and reviews of the station (including our own) are generally very positive.